brianzinn/react-babylonjs/website/src/plugins/rspressPluginPlayground/README.md

 ## To Do

+- Resizable pane
-- [ ] Review Preview Tabs composition
+- Inject bootstrap in Preview
-  - can we show either TS or JS in the playground?
-  - if yes, we may not need any other tabs
+- Move Fullscreen button to bottom
+- See if swc can turn tsx into jsx instead of ts transpiler
+  - try to maintain new lines and formatting
+- Check vertical layout
-- [ ] Use @swc/wasm instead of Babel in the browser (?)
+- Use @swc/wasm instead of Babel in the browser (?)
+- Only pass required deps to CodeSandbox
-- [ ] How to load npm dependencies more efficiently
+- How to load npm dependencies more efficiently
+- Clean up: remove old code
+- Clean up: refactorings

 ## Why not just `@rspress/plugin-playground`